codatio/codat-docs/docs/integrations/accounting/zoho-books/accounting-zohobooks-setup.md

 Codat recommends that you test your integration before sending Link URLs to customers.

-:::note Supported versions
+:::Note Supported versions

 Codat currently supports the UK and US regions only for Zoho Books.
 :::

-:::note Zoho Books rate limits
+:::Note Zoho Books rate limits

 Codat works within the rate limits set by Zoho Books to minimize the impact on data syncs.
 By default, line items are excluded when retrieving invoices and credit notes.
 For customers, address and contact information is excluded.